 University of Hawaii Cancer Center

-The University of Hawaii Cancer Center (UH Cancer Center) was founded in 1981 and became an NCI-designated cancer center in 1996.
-The Center’s mission is to reduce the burden of cancer through research, education, and outreach, with an emphasis on the unique ethnic, cultural, and environmental characteristics of Hawaii and the Pacific.
+The University of Hawaii Cancer Center (UH Cancer Center) was established in 1971 and received its NCI designation in 1996, with the most recent renewal in 2018.
+The center’s mission is to reduce the burden of cancer through research, education, patient care, and community outreach, with an emphasis on the unique ethnic, cultural, and environmental characteristics of Hawaii and the Pacific region.